SNodeC/snode.c/README.md

 -   MQTT via WebSockets
 -   High-Level Web API layer with JSON support very similar to the API of node.js/express.

-As said above in the transport layer section, SSL/TLS encryption is provided for all of these application layer protocols.
+As said above in the transport layer section, SSL/TLS encryption is provided transparently for all of these application layer protocols.

 # Existing Server- and Client-Classes